shswinea/shswinea/README.md

 ### Hi there 👋

-My name is Savannah (she/her/hers) and I'm a PhD Candidate at Northeastern University in Marine and Environmental Sciences.
-I'm in Dr. Steven Scyphers's [Social-Ecological Sustainability Lab](https://scyphersresearch.wixsite.com/home).
-We study coastal systems like shorelines and fisheries through a social-ecological systems (SES) perspective, and employ interdisciplinary methodologies to provide scientific knowledge geared to practically benefit coastal ecosystems and societies.
+My name is Savannah (she/her/hers) and I'm a Postdoctoral Researcher at North Carolina State University and the USGS Southeast Climate Adaptation Science Center.
+I study how humans and the environment interact using methods that integrate the expertise of scientists and local communities.

 Thanks for stopping by!